aquasecurity/tracee/docs/getting-started/kubernetes-quickstart.md

 kubectl logs -f daemonset/tracee -n tracee-system
 ```

 In production scenario you would want to collect and ship the events to a persistent storage.
-Check out the [Integration](../../docs/docs/integrating/) section for more information.

 ## Exercising a security event